opencor/opencor-developer-documentation/src/develop/plugins/sampleWindow.rst

 Interfaces implementation
 -------------------------

-The implementation of the interfaces' various methods can also be found in |samplewindowplugin.cpp|_.
+The implementation of the interfaces' various methods can be found in |samplewindowplugin.cpp|_.
 The methods are grouped by interface and are ordered alphabetically.
-The interfaces are also ordered alphabetically, making it easier to read and maintain the code.

 We start with the `Internationalisation <https://github.com/opencor/opencor/blob/master/src/plugins/i18ninterface.inl>`__ interface: